 - Registration Unit of occurrence of Death

-After successful logging in, applicants will need to fill the complete death reporting form (both legal as well as statistical portion) to the best of their knowledge and belief.
+After successfully logging in, applicants will need to fill the complete death reporting form (both legal as well as statistical portion) to the best of their knowledge and belief.

 After successful submission of the application, the applicants will get a confirmation mail on the provided e-mail id.